Guide

 • A live control panel to adjust or pause instantly if you want to ease off.

-• A free trial (10 viewers, 1 hour) so you can judge quality yourself before spending.
+• A free trial (10 viewers, 1 hour) so you can test the dashboard controls before spending.

-Claim the free trial — no password needed.
+Claim the Twitch free trial — no password needed.
+Platform-policy risk still applies.

 Frequently asked questions